Timothy is a writer and video content creator. He enjoys helping others learn to improve their lives and shape better futures.

 Every summer thousands of people head to the beautiful state of Alaska to work for a season in the lucrative fishing industry.
-There are numerous jobs that you can do to earn big bucks that involve fish such as salmon, herring, and whitefish in Alaska, but the best job for entry level workers is working as a seafood processor.
+There are numerous jobs that you can do to earn big bucks that involve fish such as salmon, herring, and whitefish, but the best job for entry-level workers is working as a seafood processor.

 1. Leader Creek Fisheries

 Leader Creek Fisheries is a lead processor of quality wild and sustainable Sockeye Salmon in Naknek, AK.
-Every year they hire approximately 400 employees to work the summer Bristol Bay salmon season.
-And while the company admits that the days are long and the work is hard and strenuous, there are some perks to working for Leader Creek which include:
+Every year they hire approximately 400 employees to work the summer salmon season in Bristol Bay.
+And while the company admits that the days are long and the work is hard and strenuous, there are some perks to working for Leader Creek, including:

-- Free Airfare - Leader Creek will provide free transportation to their facility in Naknek, Alaska from Seattle, Washington or anywhere in Alaska
+- Free airfare: Leader Creek will provide free transportation to their facility in Naknek from anywhere else in the state of Alaska, or from Seattle, Washington.

 To find out more about working for Leader Creek Fisheries this summer or to apply now visit https://www.leadercreekfisheries.com/employment.